starikcetin/Eflatun.SceneReference/README.md

 SettingsManager.SceneGuidToPathMap.GenerationTriggers = GenerationTriggers.All;
 ```

+> **Warning**
+> Changing settings from code may have unintended consequences.
+Make sure you now what you are doing.

-## Accessing the Scene Guid to Path Map Directly
+## Accessing the Maps Directly

+You can access the maps directly from both runtime and editor code.
+There are no side-effects of accessing the maps directly.

+In runtime, there are no performance penalties.
+The generated file is parsed automatically either upon the first access to `SceneGuidToPathMapProvider.SceneGuidToPathMap` or during `RuntimeInitializeLoadType.BeforeSceneLoad`, whichever comes first.
+It is guaranteed that the map is parsed only once.

+In editor, there are also no performance penalties except for one case.
+The generator assigns the map directly to the provider upon every generation.
+This prevents unnecessarily parsing the map file.
+However, if the provider loses the value assigned by the generator due to Unity [reloading the domain](https://docs.unity3d.com/Manual/DomainReloading.html), and some code tries to access the map before the generator runs again, then the provider has to parse the map file itself.
+This is what happens in that scenario:

+1. Generator runs and directly assigns the map to the provider.
+2. Something happens which triggers Unity to [reload the domain](https://docs.unity3d.com/Manual/DomainReloading.html).
+3. You access `SceneGuidToPathMapProvider.SceneGuidToPathMap`.
+4. Provider checks to see if it still has the map values, and realizes they are lost.
+5. Provider parses the map file.

+### GUID to Path Map

 The `SceneGuidToPathMapProvider` static class is responsible for providing the scene GUID to scene path mapping to the rest of the code.
 There are two maps, one maps from GUIDs to paths, and the other one maps from paths to GUIDs.
 Both maps are inversely equivalent.
-You have the option of accessing them directly both in runtime and editor code:

 ```cs
 // Import the Runtime namespace